Thomas-Brown-Lokion/github-slideshow/_posts/0000-01-02-Thomas-Brown-Lokion.md

 layout:slide
 tite: "Welcome to the second slide."
 ---
-this is my text here
+This text is new now
 Use the left arrow to return